 Whaling in Norway - figures

-Norway kills minke whales under a self-allocated quota, currently 1,278 for the 2018 season which began on 1st April.
-This increased quota (up from 999 in 2017 and 880 in 2016) seems largely symbolic, since the number of whales killed over the years has usually fallen far short of the official quota.
+Norway kills minke whales under a self-allocated quota, currently 1,278 for the 2019 season which began on 1st April.
+This quota, the same as for 2018 (previous quotas were 999 in 2017 and 880 in 2016) seems largely symbolic, since the number of whales killed over the years has usually fallen far short of the official quota.

 Who eats minke whale meat?